Skip to content

 As had been found in other Delta schools, there were more males taking the course than females.

-They were in the capable hands of head chef instructor Julius Pokomandy (pictured), whose basic aim was to show youngsters they could do more than they thought with different foods.
+They were in the capable hands of head chef instructor Julius Pokomandy (pictured), whose aim was to show youngsters they could do more than they thought with different foods.

-“His methods and ideas have obviously captured the imagination of students who are clamoring to take the course.
+“His methods and ideas have obviously captured the imagination of students who are clamouring to take the course.
 At present they’re oversubscribed - and the next three semesters’ enrollment sheets are already filled,” the Optimist reported.

 The B.C.
 Chefs’ Association has a Julius Pokomandy Award.